Locating missing persons overseas

 Consular staff cannot help in cases that involve:

 - creditors or debt collection agencies

 - genealogical projects

 The missing person has a right to privacy.
-If we locate a missing person, we may not be able to pass on their whereabouts.
+If Consular staff are able to locate a missing New Zealander overseas, they may not be able to pass on the person’s whereabouts.
 It would be up to that person to make contact with the enquirer if they wished.

 Locating missing persons in New Zealand

-If you have an enquiry about a person you believe is missing in New Zealand, you should contact your local New Zealand Police station.
+If you have an enquiry about a person you believe is missing in New Zealand, you should contact your nearest New Zealand Police station.

 Agencies that can assist to locate missing persons (overseas or in New Zealand)

-The following agencies provide help in tracing missing New Zealanders:
+The following agencies provide help in locating missing New Zealanders:

 Family Tracing Service